xabb/anab/README.md

      and put your own comments on files with links to other ressources on the web.
    - the notes you create on files can be exported as a subtitle file in the language or your choice, when the notes start with a language code like en:, ar:, es:, ...
-   - for each node created, you can translate them to other language using the translate icon on each note or the global translate icon that will translate all your document :
+   - for each note created, you can translate them to other language using the translate icon on each note or the global translate icon that will translate all your document :
      ![Translate icon](img/translate.png)